Kinovea/kinovea-docs/source/userinterface/preferences/capture.rst

 ^^^^^^^^^^^^
 This option lets you select which microphone is used to trigger recordings.

-.. tip:: Ensure that Kinovea can access your microphone by opening Windows Sound settings, going to "Microphone privacy settings" and turning on "Allow apps to access your microphone".
+.. tip:: Ensure that Kinovea can access your microphone by opening :guilabel:`Windows Sound settings`, going to :guilabel:`Microphone privacy settings` and turning on :guilabel:`Allow apps to access your microphone`.

 Trigger threshold
 ^^^^^^^^^^^^^^^^^